 I am always surprised by the number of business that do not make this effort.
-One great way to ensure new customers remain top of mind is through a new member “on boarding” process.
+One great way to ensure new customers engage immediately is through a new member “on boarding” process.
 “On boarding” is marketing speak for having a plan for welcoming new customers to your business and helping solidify their loyalty through education and experience.
 This process should clearly communicate and reinforce the value of your program and your business.
 It should teach customers how to use the program so that they choose your product or service more often.
-And this is where the relationship with your new customer is established (and your investment in acquisition starts yielding long term benefits.)
-Lots of loyalty programs and businesses do a great job with this: Good Life Fitness comes to mind.
+This is where the relationship with your new customer is established, and your investment in acquisition starts yielding long term benefits.
+Many loyalty programs and businesses do a great job with this: Good Life Fitness comes to mind.
 American Express also does a good job of engaging new members.
 Oh, and Mercedes did give me that lovely box of goodies.

 Communicate often and consistently through a variety of channels.
 Remember: “When you think you have communicated enough: you are only half way there.”